Babri verdict vindicates BJP's commitment towards Ram Janmabhoomi: Advani

 "It is a very important decision and a matter of happiness for us.
 When we heard the news of the court's order, we welcomed it by chanting Jai Shri Ram," Advani said in a video message.

-Later in a statement, he said, "the judgement vindicates my personal and the Bharatiya Janata Party's belief and commitment towards the Ram Janmabhoomi Movement.
+Later in a statement, he said, "The judgement vindicates my personal and the Bharatiya Janata Party's belief and commitment towards the Ram Janmabhoomi Movement.

-"I also feel blessed that this judgement has come in the footsteps of another landmark verdict of the Supreme Court given in November 2019,which paved the way for my long cherished dream of seeing a grand Shri Ram Mandir at Ayodhya, the foundation laying ceremony of which was held on 5th August, 2020."
+"I also feel blessed that this judgement has come in the footsteps of another landmark verdict of the Supreme Court given in November 2019, which paved the way for my long cherished dream of seeing a grand Shri Ram Mandir at Ayodhya, the foundation laying ceremony of which was held on 5th August, 2020."

 All acquitted in Babri demolition case as court observes incident not pre-planned